Effect configurations

 No

-The stroke color of the banner text in the hexadecimal format.
-The value starts with a number sign (#).
-Example: #ffffff.
+The outline color of the banner text.
+The value is a hexadecimal color code that starts with a number sign (#).
+Example: `#ffffff`.

 Shadow